yusiyohpolimi/call_volume_prediction/README.md

 ## Notes

+*	There are recent (29.09.2022) updates for sklearn and xgboost which HIGHLY affected the performance particularly in colab.
 *	Check the notebook for the details of the project, and the followed steps.
 *	Downloading weather data takes VERY long time, prefer using from the repository.
 *	Covid pandemic seems to have a strong effect on call data trend.